 3. Buy call blocking service from your cellular provider

 The FCC has urged mobile carriers to solve this problem, with limited success.
 The scope of the robocall crisis is simply too large.
 As a stop-gap, most mobile phone carriers now provide additional blocking protection for a fee.
-AT&T’s Call Protect feature, for example, is a monthly subscription service that costs $4.
+AT&T’s Call Protect feature is a monthly subscription service that costs $4.
+Verizon’s Call Filter has a monthly cost of around $3 per phone line.
 Other US-based carriers use similar pricing models.

 These systems, while convenient, come at a cost that is subject to change at any time.
 They’re also imperfect, potentially blocking any unknown number.
 This is dangerous if you’re waiting on a call from a number you’ve never contacted before.
 Do you want your next landlord or employer mistakenly blocked?
 What about your children’s school or a local pharmacy?